 It’s been a while since I did a piece on one of Switzerland’s 26 cantons.
 Therefore, as I went to explore yet another one a few month ago, it’s time I share my discoveries with you!
 Keep reading if you fancy finding out more about the canton of… Fribourg!

 The canton of Fribourg is based in the French-speaking part of Switzerland (although, it’s also considered a bilingual canton/county, both French and German speaking).
 It’s not my first time exploring this canton, but it’s my first time going to its capital-city also named Fribourg, and to another very mysterious place…

 1. Fribourg city

 The city has about 39’000 inhabitants.
-It’s a small and quaint medieval town, bordering the Sarine river.
-There are plenty of things to see in Fribourg and you definitely need at least a day to make the most of your visit.
-It is the perfect size to be discovered by foot and, when if you get tired there is an adorable funicular to take you back from the old town to the more modern part of the city.
+It’s a small and quaint medieval town, bordering the Sarine river, where there are plenty of things to see and do.
+It is the perfect size to be discovered by foot and, if you get tired there is an adorable funicular to take you back from the old town to the more modern part of the city.